NathanRosse/CryptoClustering/README.md

 # CryptoClustering
 Thank you to stackOverflow, chatGPT and previous examples that helped guide me through the process.
+Thank you Erin for your reassuring words.

 Prepare the Data
 Use the StandardScaler() module from scikit-learn to normalize the data from the CSV file.